ENGLISH LANGUAGE NOTES

 Please submit, in Microsoft Word (.doc) format:

-1. An anonymous version of your article with all references to yourself as author of the paper removed, incorporating the title, abstract, full text
+- An anonymous version of your article with all references to yourself as author of the paper removed, incorporating the title, abstract, full text.

-3. A separate title page (including your article title, name, affiliation and correspondence address / email address).
+- A separate title page (including your article title, name, affiliation and correspondence address/email address).

 Peer Review:

 Once submitted, your article will first be evaluated by the Special Issue Editor(s) to ensure it fulfills the special issue’s principles and aims and meets the standards of publication within the journal.
-If so the article will then be reviewed by two referees, chosen by the Special Issue Editor(s).
+If so, the article will then be reviewed by two referees, chosen by the Special Issue Editor(s).
 Authors of submitted articles are asked to consider the criticisms, suggestions and corrections of the referees and Special Issue Editor(s) and, where possible, to address them.
 The Special Issue Editor(s) will mediate any conflicting reviews.
-If the author disagrees with the reviews, he or she is entitled to set forth his or her views and justifications.
-However, the Special Issue Editor is entitled to decline publication if she or he feels the review criticisms have not been sufficiently addressed.
+If the author disagrees with the reviews, he or she is entitled to set forth their views and justifications.
+However, the Special Issue Editor is entitled to decline publication if they feel the review criticisms have not been sufficiently addressed.
 The decision of the Special Issue Editor is final.

 Post-Acceptance: